Can Children Go to School With Lyme Disease? School Problems, Brain Fog, and 504 Accommodations

 Brain fog and memory problems

-Children with Lyme disease often experience cognitive symptoms including slowed thinking, poor concentration, and memory difficulties.
+Children with Lyme disease may experience cognitive symptoms including slowed thinking, poor concentration, memory difficulties, and problems finding the right words.
+Families often describe this combination of slowed thinking, forgetfulness, and poor concentration as brain fog.

 Students who previously performed well may suddenly struggle with: